 ChatGPT, The All Knowing Robot Overlord

-AI is the buzzword du jour, so naturally some companies are hopping on the bandwagon to capitalise on the fascination and volume of searches surrounding AI, making their products or services appear cutting-edge and innovative.
+AI is the buzzword du jour, so naturally some companies are hopping on the bandwagon to capitalise on the fascination and volume of searches surrounding AI, labelling their products or services as AI-driven or intelligent systems to appear cutting-edge, even when the technology is not truly innovative or intelligent.

-This new wild west is in its infancy (and the gold rush is ON!) so it’s difficult to be discerning which makes it fairly easy to mislead consumers, investors, and the general public, as it may create unrealistic expectations about the capabilities of a particular product or the level of AI integration.
+This new wild west is in its infancy (and the gold rush is ON!) and it’s easy for consumers, investors, and the general public to be misled by overhyped AI technology.
+Creating unrealistic expectations about the capabilities of a particular product or the level of AI integration.

 We’ve seen this kind of clever smoke and mirror marketing with “green washing”, but unlike oil giants making an arbitrary pledge to cut their carbon footprint (lol), AI washing is a little trickier to suss out.
 To avoid falling for AI washing, it’s essential for all of us as users and consumers to conduct due diligence and critically evaluate the claims made about AI in products and services.